Alternative Spring Breaks (ASB)

 Alternative Spring Breaks (ASB) promotes community service, develops leadership skills, and creates strong bonds among its participants.
 Since it’s founding in 1988, Boston University student and faculty/staff volunteers spend their Spring breaks participating in volunteer work throughout the country addressing issues such as environmental protection, children, affordable housing, hunger, education, HIV/AIDS awareness, and disabilities.
 Each of the trips is comprised of two coordinators, ten to twelve volunteers, and one faculty/staff chaperone.

-Last year, ASB had over 300 volunteers, 74 coordinators, 36 chaperones, 5 committee chairs, and two program managers traveling to 37 places throughout the US and Puerto Rico.
-This year, ASB will be bigger than ever and travel to 39 trips all over the country in vans, planes, and buses, and stay in a variety of accommodations.
+Last year, ASB had over 300 volunteers, 78 coordinators, 39 chaperones, 7 committee chairs, and two program managers traveling to 39 places throughout the US and Puerto Rico.
+This year, ASB will be bigger than ever and travel to 40 trips all over the country in vans, planes, and buses, and stay in a variety of accommodations.
 Service projects ranged from working with organizations like Habitat for Humanity in Fort Smith, AR building houses for local communities, to working with children at the Target House in Memphis, TN.
-ASB also offers students an opportunity to stay in the city of Boston and do service with a variety of organizations.
 Overall, the program provides Boston University students with a unique and memorable week of service as an alternative to the traditional college spring break.

 For more information on becoming involved in ASB, please contact this year’s program managers, Katie Collins and Matt Sullivan at email@example.com.